-I am an experienced and qualified freelance German-to-English translator.
+I am an experienced, qualified freelance translator fro German into English.
 Most of my work is technical – I do a lot of work in electronics, including computer hardware, software, and automation.
 Of course I also do more general work, and some aspects of Buddhism are also a speciality.

 What I do:

 I translate – I am not a live interpreter, nor do I do any “heavy-duty” DTP.
-I use a PC running Windows 10, and mostly work either under Trados (Studio or Workbench), or directly in MS Word.
+I use a PC running Windows 10, and mostly work either under Trados Studio or directly in MS Word.

 Over the years I have translated texts on automation systems, circuit boards, machine tools and tablet presses along with their control systems; patents in textiles, spinning machines, optics and mass spectroscopy; architecture, sales campaigns and electrical fittings, railway communication systems, paving stone fabrication, robotics and high voltage electrical installations, tourism… and many more topics.